Planned Maintenance System:

 - Roll stowing type

-: Lifting type or lift away type hatch covers are generally used on container ships, whereas rolling type are used on bulk carriers (to be specific side-rolling).
-Rolling type can be divided into end rolling, side rolling, and piggy back & telescopic.
-Folding type hatch covers are basically used on general cargo ships.
-However, these may vary depending on the stowage space and the type of cargo that is carried.
+Lifting-type or lift-away-type hatch covers are generally used on container ships, whereas rolling types are used on bulk carriers (specifically side-rolling).
+Rolling types can be divided into end rolling, side rolling, and piggyback & telescopic.
+Folding-type hatch covers are basically used on general cargo ships.
+However, these may vary depending on the stowage space and the type of cargo carried.

-Folding type: hatch covers consists of two flat type topped panels which are operated via hydraulic arms.
-These may be fitted on both weather deck as well as tween deck.
-A major advantage in the design of folding type hatch covers is its large size which means less number of panels.
+Folding-type hatch covers consist of two flat-type topped panels operated via hydraulic arms.
+These may be fitted on both the weather deck and tween deck.
+A major advantage of the design of folding-type hatch covers is their large size, which means fewer panels.

-Rolling type hatch covers consists of two covers at the end of the hatchway.
-Wheels are fitted which help in the sliding of the panel either athwartship in case of side rolling or longitudinally in case of end rolling.
-These type of hatch covers are usually fitted on large ships.
-Hydraulic rams are required to raise them to rolling position as they are extremely heavy and have very large
+Rolling-type hatch covers consist of two covers at the end of the hatchway.
+Wheels are fitted to help slide the panel either athwartship in the case of side rolling or longitudinally in the case of end rolling.
+These types of hatch covers are usually fitted on large ships.
+Hydraulic rams are required to raise them to the rolling position as they are extremely heavy and have very large dimensions.

-Stacking cover type: These type of facility are used on ships having relatively smaller hatch cover.
-It consists of a hydraulically powered lifting crane facility whose purpose is to lift the covers longitudinally and stack it together at one end or over any empty stowage tank.
-It is relatively cheap and is used mostly in barges.
+Stacking cover type: This type of facility is used on ships with relatively smaller hatch covers.
+It consists of a hydraulically powered lifting crane facility whose purpose is to lift the covers longitudinally and stack them together at one end or over any empty stowage tank.
+It is relatively cheap and is mostly used in barges.